 I used sweet orange for scent.
 Craft stores carry cute jars for a buck or two.
 And of course, there’s . . . .

 Which will cost about $ .24 – $ .36 to fill the average loose powder container.
 Here’s what Kaylyn had to say about it on Facebook

 I have been absolutely DYING to get bronzer and I just made your homemade recipe!!
 I had noooo idea it would be so easy and I loooooove it!!!!
 This book is the best beauty investment I have ever made!”

 Good!
 Right now you can save 20% by downloading with the coupon code HOLIDAY20.
 You can click here to purchase.
 Also, 100 is a really nice, reassuring number, so I’ll throw a 100% money back guarantee in there, too.
 As in, I will give you 100% of your money back if you don’t love this book!

 And they say girls don’t like math . . . .

 * A note on my pricing method: In cases where the recipe calls for olive OR jojoba oil I chose the most economical option, and I based my estimates on that of a reputable online retailer (Mountain Rose) but did not include shipping.
 Also, most places don’t sell 3/4 of an ounce of beeswax so these figures reflect the cost of the amount you will actually be using.
 The good news is that when all is said and done you’ll have some leftover ingredients to start with – plus you’ll have an extremely useful new book!STANDARD FTC DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 Please note that I only ever endorse products that are in alignment with Mommypotamus' ideals and that I believe would be of value to my readers.

-» Beauty Recipes » 7 DIY Beauty Gifts You Can...
+» DIY Beauty » 7 DIY Beauty Gifts You Can...